plusjade/jekyll-bootstrap/_posts/usage/2011-10-29-blog-configuration.md

 layout : post
 categories : usage
 tags : [permalinks, urls]
+description: |
+  Learn how to configure URL formats, and add comments and analytics.
 ---

 Your Jekyll-Bootstrap blog can be configured by setting options within the `./_config.yml` file.